 - You make an offer on the NJ State mandated contract with a pre-approval

-- You negotiate – let’s say you come to an agreement with the owner
+- Negotiations come next – let’s say you come to an agreement

 - The offer is revised to reflect the agreement and sent to the seller

-- The seller signs the offer – it is now a contract for sale
+- The seller signs the offer so it is now a contract for sale

 - This contract is scanned and emailed to you and your attorney

-- Attorney Review begins – this process creates a firm, binding contract
+- Attorney Review is next.
+As a result, a firm, binding contract is created.

 - If you come to agreement on inspection issues, you move forward.
 If not, the contract is cancelled.